Dunder Mifflin Logo

 Experts established that two different fonts were used for the company name.
 The unanimous opinion is that the words “DUNDER MIFFLIN” and “INC” are written in fat grotesque from the Impact family.
 This typeface first appeared in 1965 and was based on old posters.
 It is distinguished by narrow letter spacing and massive strokes.

 As for the second typeface, everything is not so unequivocal.
-Some people think that for the phrase “PAPER COMPANY” was chosen the neo-Grotesque Helvetica (or its analog), designed in 1957.
-Others think that the thin sans serif letters remind humanist typeface Tahoma, which was created especially for Microsoft and debuted in 1994.
+Some people think that for the phrase “PAPER COMPANY”, the neo-Grotesque Helvetica (or its analog) was chosen, designed in 1957.
+Others think that the thin sans serif letters resemble the humanist typeface Tahoma, which was created specifically for Microsoft and debuted in 1994.

 The colors of the basic version of the logo are very simple.
 Most of the text is white, except for the light gray word “INC .”The background looks like a big black rectangle.